tarlepp/symfony-flex-backend/doc/PHPSTORM.md

 section.

-Just choose the `Docker-PHP` from dropdown, if that does not exist there you need to click that `...` and follow the instructions in [External links / resources](#external-links--resources) section.
+Just choose the `Docker-PHP` from dropdown, if that does not exist there you need to click that `...` and follow the instructions found in [External links / resources](#external-links--resources) section - Configuring Remote PHP Interpreters.

 ![Path mappings](images/phpstorm_01.png)